-Not all food is made the same.
+Not all food is made the same, and there are many myths about different foods.

 While some foods are incredibly high in nutrients, others are just empty calories and even harmful to our health.